-Building Books Nooks for Kids is the second book donation program of K is for Kids.
+Building Books Nooks for Kids became the second book donation and reading program of K is for Kids, in order to address the needs of children both in and out of school.

 Books are contributed to shared reading environments offered by other nonprofit organizations for children.